Shenzhen Bay at dawn — calm sea and soft sky

 Golden Week Runs: From River Breeze to Endless Laps

 1. Along the River, Starting from Wanguo Stadium Golden Week turns Shanghai into a softer city.
 Traffic thins, the air cools, and the river path near Wanguo Stadium feels like it belongs to the runners again.
-On the first morning of the holiday I slipped onto the trail, followed the water south until the path ran out of concrete, then traced the same route home. ...
+On the first morning of the holiday I slipped onto the trail, followed the water south until the path ran out of concrete, then traced the same route home.
+The pace settled into something meditative—steady breathing, steady cadence, just the splash of waves against the embankment.
+The only real obstacles were the holiday strollers drifting three abreast, chatting as if the path were their living room. ...

 October 7, 2025